Helping people live free and fully alive starts with you!

 There are giving kiosks located inside the auditorium and in the lobby near Guest Services.

 Yep, you can give old school by dropping your offering envelope when the buckets are passed.
-An envelope is needed if you want giving credit.
-If you don't receive envelopes by mail, there are envelopes in the back of the seats.
+For a tax deductible statement, fill out the envelope with your information.
+Envelopes are available in the seat back pockets.

 Mail to Abba's House